 Where SSE applies, degrouping charges on capital gains assets which had been transferred inter-group within six years and left the group as part of the share sale are also exempted from tax.

-However, different rules applied for intangible fixed asset disposals within six years, which were deemed to be realised and reacquired at market value on the date of departure from the group.
+However, different rules applied for intangible fixed asset disposals, which were deemed to be realised and reacquired at market value on the date of departure from the group.